 To do this, we are training surgeons who can correct the in-turned eyelashes of people with trichiasis – the most advanced and painful stage of the disease.
 Health workers in local communities have received tools and training to raise awareness about the treatment available and assist those in need.

 In addition, the programme is informing and empowering communities to protect themselves from infectious trachoma by washing their faces and hands.

 Progress so far

-Kenya is making excellent progress towards the goal of eliminating trachoma.
+Kenya is making excellent progress towards eliminating trachoma.

-1994 case finders have been trained and mobilised to locate people in need of treatment, which has helped reduce surgeons’ time spent screening patients at outreach camps.
-The teams now use local guides and motorbikes to access areas which could not be accessed using cars or trucks.
+The Initiative has also trained and mobilised more than 12,400 case finders to find suspected trichiasis patients, and bring them to the outreach camps, which has helped reduce surgeons’ time spent screening at outreach camps.
+And the teams use local guides and motorbikes to get to areas which could not be accessed using cars or trucks.